NBA: Tatum, Brown too hot for Heat as Celtics roll on

 “I love playing against the Heat – we’ve got some history the last couple of years,” Tatum told ESPN afterwards.

+“So it’s always a good test to play against a team like that because you know it’s going to be a battle.”

-Boston’s latest victory was another boost for interim head coach Joe Mazzulla, who took over only in September after previous head coach Ime Udoka was banned for a season over an improper relationship with a female member of staff.
+Boston’s latest victory was another boost for interim head coach Joe Mazzulla, who took over only in September after previous head coach Ime Udoka was banned for a season over an improper relationship with a female colleague.

+“I don’t know if two games counts as a winning streak, but we’ll take it,” Tatum added “(Mazzulla) has been terrific.
+He’s learning as he goes.

 Tyler Herro led Miami’s scorers with 25 points while Bam Adebayo added 19 and Jimmy Butler 18.